mxrguspxrt/mobile/README.md

 1. Align posts to the left.
 2. Add header to your site (with Blog name)
 3. Cat images come from my Github - upload your custom images to your Github account.
 How could you upload images to your project without uploading them to internet?
-(Assets folder + check this manual https://reactnative.dev/docs/images)
+(Assets folder + check this manual https://reactnative.dev/docs/images).
+You should rename imageUrl to just image and use `image={require("./assets/cat2.jpeg")}` as prop to your component.